How to avoid a head-on collision

 • Calculate the correct value of your injury claim

-• Monitor all deadlines under the statutes of limitations
+• Track deadlines under the statute of limitations

 • File a personal injury lawsuit, if necessary